authelia/authelia/docs/index.md

 [Getting Started](./getting-started).

-## Authelia...
+## However, Authelia...

 * is not an OAuth or OpenID Connect provider yet.
 * is not a SAML provider yet.
-* does not support authentication against an OAuth or OpenID Connect provider.
+* does not support authentication against an OAuth or OpenID Connect provider yet.
-* does not support authentication against a SAML provider.
+* does not support authentication against a SAML provider yet.
 * does not support using hardware devices as single factor.
 * does not provide a PAM module yet.